 Noodle Pi features a docking system that enables the attachment of a variety of accessories.
 Some of these have been announced on the project's Kickstarter page.
 They include two keyboard docks and a dock for a NES-style game controller.
 Other accessories that will be available for Noodle Pi are a splash-proof case and a belt holster.

-With the keyboard docks, one can attach two different keyboards to Noodle Pi.
-The Noodle Key Micro dock connects a tiny backlit thumb keyboard and touchpad to the Noodle Pi, for fast on-the-go typing without the need for an on-screen keyboard.
+With the keyboard docks, one can attach three different keyboards to Noodle Pi.
+The Noodle Key Micro and Micro+ docks connect tiny backlit thumb keyboards to the Noodle Pi, for fast on-the-go typing without the need for an on-screen keyboard.
 The Noodle Key Mini dock connects a larger folding keyboard, which enables nearly desktop-like typing speed while still maintaining the light weight of a handheld device.

 With the addition of a Vufine monocular head-mounted display (HMD), Noodle Pi can also be used as a wearable computer, similar to Google Glass.
 The Noodle Pi belt holster is designed to enable its use in this configuration.

 In addition the versatile handheld can also be used as a laptop, by connecting it to a Motorola Lapdock, and as a full desktop computer, by connecting it to an HDMI monitor and a USB keyboard and pointing device.